-The results for all four thermal energy storage types for the case of Stuttgart are shown in Figure 55 and Figure 56, for a 100% surplus share and for the temperature levels that performed best in most of the scenarios: 60 °C surplus heat temperature, 25 °C forward temperature and 10 °C return temperature.
-The full results for the case of Stuttgart can be seen in Figures 65 to 72 in Appendix A.
+The results for all four thermal energy storage types for the case of Stuttgart are shown in Figures 68 and 69, for a 100% surplus share and for the temperature levels that performed best in most of the scenarios: 60 °C surplus heat temperature, 25 °C forward temperature and 10 °C return temperature.
+The full results for the case of Stuttgart can be seen in Figure 72 to Figure 80 in Appendix A.

 The general trends and overall conclusions remain the same for the Stuttgart case as for the case of Rome and London.
 The numerical values in the Stuttgart case are generally in between the values in the case of Rome and in the case of London, and generally extremely close to those for the case of London.
-The lowest thermal energy price in the Stuttgart scenarios can be obtained for the scenario with 1 million m (water eq.)
-ATES capacity, which gives a 50% reduction in the price compared to no storage.
-This leads to a $CO_2$ emissions reduction of approx. 90%.
-Even more $CO_2$ reductions can be obtained by investing in 1 million m of PTES, or more than 95% lower $CO_2$ emission compared to a situation with no thermal energy storages.
-PTES is, however, more expensive than ATES and investing in 1 million m PTES capacity leads to an increase in the thermal energy price by 5 $\notin$ /MWh.
-The performance of BTES lies in between that of the ATES and PTES technologies, for BTES volumes up to 200,000 m (water eq.).
+The lowest thermal energy prices in the Stuttgart scenarios can be obtained for the scenario with 1 million m3 (water eq.)
+ATES capacity (or potentially even larger), which gives a 50% reduction in the price compared to no storage.
+This leads to a CO_2 emissions reduction of approx. 75% - 90%.
+Even more CO_2 reductions can be obtained by investing in 1 million m3 of PTES, or more than 95% lower CO_2 emission compared to a situation with no thermal energy storages.
+PTES is, however, more expensive than ATES and investing in 1 million m3 PTES capacity leads to an increase in the thermal energy price by about 5 €/MWh.
+The cost-performance of BTES lies in between that of the ATES and PTES technologies, for BTES volumes over 700,000 m3 (water eq.)
+A BTES volume of 500,000 m3 enables around 90% CO2 reduction thus indicating the relevance of BTES as storage option for such a FLEXYNETS system.

 The assumed annual cooling demand in the case of Stuttgart is 10 GWh/year, compared to 7.5 GWh/year for London and 25 GWh/year in the case of Rome.
 The annual heating demand is assumed to be 100 GWh/year in all cases.
-Similar to the case of London, the difference in cooling demand largely explains why the thermal energy price and the $CO_2$ emissions are generally lower for Stuttgart than for Rome and marginally higher for Stuttgart than for London.
-The reasoning behind this for the Stuttgart case is the same as explained for the case of London.